gdaws/stompit/README.md

 # stompit [![Build Status](https://travis-ci.org/gdaws/node-stomp.png)](https://travis-ci.org/gdaws/node-stomp)

-A STOMP client library for node.js compatible with STOMP 1.0, 1.1 and 1.2 servers.
+A STOMP client library for Node.js that is fully compatible with STOMP 1.0, 1.1 and 1.2 server.
+The library provides optional fault tolerance features such as multiple server failover and persistent subscriptions and message publishing across failure events.
+The API is designed to be consistent with idiomatic Node.js code.
+Messages are stream oriented.
+The client supports any Stream.Duplex transport, such as for example tls.TLSSocket.

-Features:
-* **Transport agnostic** - the client api supports any transport implementing the Stream.Duplex interface;
-* **Frame body streaming** - your application is in direct control of reading and writing frame body data;
-* **Low-level Client API** - socket-like interface with manual connection management and error handling.
-* **High-level Channel API** - messages being sent and subscriptions are maintained after connection interruptions;

 An example of sending and receiving a message using the client API:
 ```javascript